What is Outbound Email Filtering?

 A client’s password can become compromised in several ways.
 Perhaps they use the same password for multiple services or were tricked into sharing information on a social media thread.
 Once it is compromised, hackers gain access and use the compromised accounts to send spam from a user’s legitimate address.

-The last thing any domain owner or server wants to deal with is outbound spam.
+The last thing any domain owner or server wants to deal with is outbound email filtering.
 Even if recipients quickly accept an apology, and even if it is swiftly resolved, the computers of the spam recipients may be unknowingly compromised or infected.

 If you are a small or medium-sized business, the survival of your organization is directly connected to the reputation that you create in providing excellent service and building positive relationships with your clients and partners.
 Spam email coming from your addresses disrupts the reputation of excellence that your business works so hard to create.
 Particularly bad scenarios could even involve a VP or board member mistakenly emailing spam.
 Even worse, outbound spam can lead to downtime at work.